 Monday, April 24

-• The past president of the UCO fraternity that I sponsor worked across the street from the Federal Building.
-You may have seen him on tv.
+• The past president of the fraternity that I sponsor worked across the street from the Federal Building.
+You may have seen him on television.
 He had removed his shirt to cover someone's wounds.
-His family, in Colorado, knew he worked nearby and was concerned about his condition until they saw him on tv helping comfort others.
+His family, in Colorado, knew he worked nearby and was concerned about his condition until they saw him on the news helping comfort others.
 They were relieved.
 As of August, 1995, he was still in counseling and may suffer permanent hearing loss.
 I live 15 miles away and was shaken by the rumble and the blast noise so I can appreciate how loud it must have been at the site.

 • A few years ago, the university hired a Director for our computer lab.
 He was a freelance designer with a woman as his one other employee.
 When he got this job he closed his studio and let her go.
 She got a job in the Federal Building.
 He suffered severe guilt thinking that she would be alive if he hadn't laid her off.

-• The two men I hired to tile my bathroom are Oklahoma City firemen.
+• The two men I hired to tile my bathroom were Oklahoma City firemen.
 They worked rescue shifts.
 They mentioned that every shift was sandwiched by a pre-briefing and a post-briefing.
 They said the area in the building where they worked looked as if someone had wadded up a bunch of people like Play-Doh and thrown them up against a concrete wall.
 They didn't find bodies as much as they found parts of bodies.
 As of August, they said 15 firemen were still in counseling and had not yet returned to duty.
 Many of those are Vietnam vets suffering from flashbacks.

 • Many of our 16,000 students commute from the metro area and have some direct personal involvement.
 Some are in Guard units who were called to duty, others had friends in the building, some simply felt their community violated.